Help grow the archive! drop a knowledge bomb here.

 It’s safe to say Honnold’s achievements go beyond climbing and are relevant to humanity’s limits and accomplishments.

-Honnold has done so many impressive achievements that it’s impossible to count, but the one that will endure his legacy forever – the famous free solo ascent of the route ‘Freerider’ on ‘El Capitan’.
+Honnold has made so many impressive achievements, that it’s impossible to pick one.
+But the one that will endure his legacy forever is the famous free solo ascent of Freerider.

 Catalan witness the fitness Chris Sharma